Help - Maintaining your approvals - Amendments for projects conducted in NHS/HSC

 Back to the top

-2. Amendments to add new NHS/HSC sites or PICs
+2. Modifications to add new NHS/HSC sites or PICs

-We recommend that you add new NHS/HSC research sites or PICs as a separate amendment to any other changes you’re making to the study.
-This lets the set-up of those sites/PICs happen while other amendments are being reviewed separately.
+We recommend that you add new NHS/HSC research sites or PICs as a separate modification to any other changes you’re making to the study.
+This lets the set-up of those sites/PICs happen while other modifications are being reviewed separately.
 These new participating organisations can then be set up sooner.

-When adding a new participating organisation, list details of the new organisations in the Amendment Tool.
-Select the appropriate option from the “Participating Organisation” Area of Change in the amendment tool when making this type of amendment.
+When adding a new participating organisation, list details of the new organisations in the Modification Tool.
+Select the appropriate option from the “Participating Organisation” Area of Change in the Modification Tool when making this type of modification.

 When setting up new NHS/HSC sites, follow the guidance about the local study set-up process for the nation the site is in.
 This guidance includes information about using the UK Local Information Pack and adding new NHS/HSC sites to ongoing studies.
 If you’re adding new PICs, follow the guidance on how to set up new PICs.